1732569701 2131 11568

 • Real-time analyses: The ability to analyse data in real time ensures that facility managers can respond proactively to challenges, ultimately leading to cost savings and efficiency gains.

-• Market development: The growing acceptance of graph databases is reflected not only in the increasing demand for the corresponding software, but also in the willingness of companies to invest in innovative technologies. despite these positive aspects, facility managers should not invest in this technology naively.
+• Market development: The growing acceptance of graph databases is reflected not only in the increasing demand for the corresponding software, but also in the willingness of companies to invest in innovative technologies.
+Despite these positive aspects, facility managers should not invest in this technology naively.
 Careful planning and staff training are essential.
-In addition, each use case should be considered individually: Not every challenge in facility management can be solved by graph databases.
-The future will show whether this technology will turn out to be revolutionary or a hyped façade.
-However, one thing is certain: progress in the digital age is unstoppable and those who do not keep up could quickly fall behind.
+And not every challenge in facility management can be solved with graph databases.

 de_DE